johnkerl/miller/docs/src/manpage.md

        Tries to convert string field values to parsed JSON, e.g. "[1,2,3]" -&gt; [1,2,3].
        Options:
        -f {...} Comma-separated list of field names to json-parse (default all).
-       -k       If supplied, then on parse fail for any cell, keep the (unparseable) input value for the cell.
+       -k       If supplied, then on parse fail for any cell, keep the (unparsable) input value for the cell.
        -h|--help Show this message.